varnish/libvmod-cookie/README.rst

 If you have many long cookies, or use other vmods that use the same memory segment, you might need to increase the sess_workspace parameter.

+Only within a single VMOD call is the state set by cookie.parse() / cookie.set() guaranteed to persist.
+This VMOD was designed to be used for cleaning up a request in vcl_recv, but works outside recv if needed.
+In such a case it is necessary to run cookie.parse() again.

 FUNCTIONS
 =========